petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 >If you plan to run the graphics workload, use the Linux distribution with graphics enabled (e.g., Ubuntu-22.04-desktop-amd64.iso).
 ### 3. Troubleshooting
 This section will outline troubleshooting techniques to address issues that may arise during the driver installation process.
-If you are using the Kernel 6.8, follow the below steps to downgrade to kernel 6.5.
+If you're using the Kernel 6.8, follow the below steps to downgrade to kernel 6.5.

 ##### Check Loaded Kernels: